Facts about Fred Rogers

 Fred Rogers Biography

 His own show, Mister Rogers’ Neighborhood, debuted on WQED in 1967 and was picked up by PBS the next year, becoming a staple of public TV stations around the United States.
-Rogers’ mild manner, cardigan sweaters and soft speaking voice made him both widely beloved and widely parodied.
+Rogers’ mild manner, cardigan sweaters and soft speaking voice — along with his theme song, “Won’t You Be My Neighbor?” — made him both widely beloved and widely parodied.

 Fred Rogers married the former Sarah Byrd in 1952, and they remained married until his death.
 They had two sons: James (born 1959) and John (b.
 1961)… Comedian Eddie Murphy did a popular parody of Mister Rogers for the TV show Saturday Night Live… There is no truth to the rumor that Mister Rogers was once an Army sniper, a Marine or a Navy SEAL.
 (Similar untrue stories are told about John Denver and TV’s Captain Kangaroo.)
 Fred Rogers did not serve in the military in any capacity.